Metroid2023/NewDadProxy/readme.txt

 ========================================================================

-HuggingFace Setup for more avanced users
+HuggingFace Setup for more advanced users

 1, Download the full repo to your PC, (To download click the code button above and download as zip & then extract the zip file)
 2, Now sign up for a FREE ACCOUNT - https://huggingface.co - This is going to host your proxy/streams